BeholdingEye/Quicknr-Interface/README.md

 Version 1.3.0 - 4 December 2016

-  Library functions moved into global namespace in qnr-interface.js
+  * Library functions moved into global namespace in qnr-interface.js
+  * Carousel thumbs (selector circles) may now be set to be slide numbers
+  * Styling of the thumbs is now by CSS, not Javascript

-  Hierarchical menu widget improved:
+  * Hierarchical menu widget improved:
    * Submenus may now be aligned to the top of their parent submenus
    * Quick stray mouse movements are now tolerated with a delay before closing of menus
    * "Idle" menu items (titles and spacers) are now supported
    * qnr-hmenu.js now depends on global functions in qnr-interface.js

 Version 1.2.0 - 21 November 2016